 St Michael's CE Primary School is a Church of England Voluntary Aided School.
 This status means that the Admissions Authority is the Governing Body of the School.
 The Governing Body delegates responsibility for all admissions to the Admissions Committee.
-The Admissions Policy has been designed to comply with the School Admissions Code 2014.
+The Admissions Policy has been designed to comply with the School Admissions Code 2021.

 The School Standards and Framework Act 1998 requires all Admission Authorities to ensure that all infant class sizes (Reception, Year 1 & Year 2) do not exceed 30 in a class with a single teacher.
-This means that where the admission of a child would force the Governing Body to breach the infant class size imposed by the Act, the child will not be able to be admitted to St Michael's, unless s/he comes within a permitted exception, and the application will be refused.
+This means that where the admission of a child would force the Governing Body to breach the infant class size imposed by the Act, the child will not be able to be admitted to St Michael's, unless s/he comes within a permitted exception.

-The procedure and dates for each step of the admission process will be in accordance with the relevant local authority (LA) co-ordinated scheme, when it is published in September 2017.
+The procedure and dates for each step of the admission process will be in accordance with the relevant local authority (LA) co-ordinated scheme, when it is published in September of the application year.

-Applications for entry to the Reception Year at St Michael's CE Primary School for the school year September 2018 - August 2019 must be made on the common application form of the LA in which the parents live at the time of application (the home LA), which may not be The Royal Borough of Windsor & Maidenhead, by 15 January 2018.
-Parents with children whose 5th birthday falls between 1st September 2018 and 31st August 2019 may apply for places in this Reception Year.
+Applications for entry to the Reception Year at St Michael's CE Primary School for the school year September 2025 - August 2026 must be made on the common application form of the LA in which the parents live at the time of application (the home LA), which may not be The Royal Borough of Windsor & Maidenhead, by 15th January 2025.
+Parents with children whose 5th birthday falls between 1st September 2025 and 31st August 2026 may apply for places in this Reception Year.

 The Published Admissions Number (PAN) for the Reception Year at St Michael's is 30.
-The Governing Body will in no circumstances consider an application for earlier admission to children whose 5th birthday falls on or after 1st September 2019.
+The Governing Body will in no circumstances consider an application for earlier admission to children whose 5th birthday falls on or after 1st September 2025, because early admission to Reception is not in the best interests of the child.